Guusvanmeerveld/Samuel/README.md

 ## Description

-Tempo's main development goal was to create a bot that is both self hostable yet also easily accessible to the average user.
+Samuel's main development goal was to create a bot that is both self hostable yet also easily accessible to the average user.
 Because of this, a lot of the commands are quite simple and self explanitory, but can also be powerful.

 ## Features